We take your privacy seriously

 Right of access

 You have the right to access the personal data that we hold about you.
-In this respect, you may receive a copy of the personal data that we hold about you.
+You may request a copy of the personal data that we hold about you.
+We will not charge you for making the request and will provide the personal data to which you are entitled within a reasonable period for either no charge or a reasonable fee, depending on the country in which you are located.
+If we intend to charge a fee then we will inform you about it before providing the data, so that you can decide whether or not to proceed.
 For any further copies, we reserve the right to charge a reasonable fee based on our administrative costs.
 To exercise this right, please contact us as set out below.
-Please note that much of the personal data that we process about you is available and visible for you in your Bluechain Account.
+Please note that much of the personal data that we process about you is available and visible for you in your Bluechain App or Account.

-This right means that you have a right to:
+This right means that you have a right (subject to any exceptions to this right ordinarily applicable by law) to:

 - receive a confirmation about what personal data that we process about you,